louisheath/nodejs-course/notes.md

 Visual studio provides 'Format Document' on right click.
 So for example you can change indentation type, reformat and it is all sorted.

+## Testing

+### Mocha

+is damn fine. `it('should be working')`.

+`mocha **/*.test.js` or `nodemon --exec mocha **/*.test.js`.

+Use `done()` to test async functions.

+Use `decribe()` to group tests together.

+### Expect

+gives us nice assertions.

+Also gives us spies, which for example let us check if functions are called with the correct arguments.

+This lets us break down the testing of functions which call other functions, letting us narrow down which function is faulty.

+### Rewire

+Replaces the `require()` module importing process.
+This gives us control over the import methods so that we can swap out function calls with spies.

+### Supertest

+for express apps. lets us test endpoints

 ## Other

 push a subfolder to heroku with